trishareddy123/Fine-tuned-Text-Summarization-using-PyTorch-and-Hugging-Face-Transformers/README.md

-# T5 Text Summarization using PyTorch
+# Fine-tuned T5 Text Summarization using PyTorch

 This project demonstrates **fine-tuning the T5 Transformer model** for text summarization using **PyTorch** and the HuggingFace Transformers